Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 *1st-level Feat*

-**Prerequisites:** Dexterity 13+ or Dexterity (Acrobatics) proficiency
+**Prerequisites:** Dexterity 13+ or Dexterity (Acrobatics) Proficiency
 **Repeatable:** No

 You become more nimble, gaining the following benefits:

 - **Trained Acrobat**

-    You gain proficiency in the Acrobatics skill.
+    You gain Proficiency in the Acrobatics skill.
 If you are already proficient in the skill, you add gain Expertise in Acrobatics skill.

 - **Vault**